 4. There is a full DNA profile of a crime scene donor which despite one of the largest DNA screenings in UK policing history has yet to be matched to anyone.

-However there is one key thing that does not support the soldier theory – her family and friends, the people who actually knew her, are adamant that Inga-Maria would never have willingly gone off with men she didn’t know, and certainly not with soldiers or with one or more burly soldier-types purporting not to be soldiers.
+There is something else that supports the idea that a soldier was not responsible – her family and friends, the people who actually knew her, are adamant that Inga-Maria would never have willingly gone off with men she didn’t know, and certainly not with soldiers or with one or more burly soldier-types claiming not to be soldiers.
 She was a student, and an artist, and furthermore a young woman on her own who was regarded by those who knew her as bright, intelligent and conscientious.
 Quite simply not the sort of person to gung-ho head off on a dark night on her own in a country she’d never set foot in before with one or more very strongly-built men she didn’t know.
-And there were no reports of screams and no evidence of a struggle or anything else untoward aboard the Galloway Princess that night which also makes the possibility of an abduction considerably less likely.
+And there were no reports of screams and no evidence of a struggle or anything else untoward aboard the Galloway Princess that night which also makes the possibility of an abduction less likely (although not impossible).

 The questions linger like an endless stench, the truth eludes and the visions vex…